Skip to Main Content

 3. Try adding synonyms (alternative concepts) to your search to find different results.

-Screenshot of catalogue search using synonyms of key concepts
+Screenshot of catalogue search using synonyms of key concepts: ("younger generation" OR millennials OR generational gap) workplace (expectations OR perceptions)

 Connect these using OR.